robert-hh/owonread/readme.md

 **Description**

-This is small Python3 script for reading the screen image, binary images, the full track data and files from an OWON TDS-Model oscilloscope using LAN.
+This is small Python script for reading the screen image, binary images, the full track data and files from an OWON TDS-Model oscilloscope using LAN.
 The preferred habitat is Linux, but it works as well on OS X and Windows, with the usual piping problems in Windows.
+It works with both Python2 and Python3.

 **Usage**
 ```
-python3 owonread.py [OPTIONS] action [target]
+python owonread.py [OPTIONS] action [target]

 action:
     data type to read, as of: bmp jpg png ch1 ch2 ch3 ch4 screen dir file_name